RebinW/active-directory-domain-services/01-domain-controller-deployment/01-domain-controller-deployment.md

 ## Objectives
 1. Installing the AD DS Role
+2. Ensure DNS server is installed aswell
-2. Promote the server to become an Domain Controller
+3. Promote the server to become an Domain Controller

 ## Environment
 - **Domain:** KlarStroem.local